Public Holidays in South Korea 2026 – National, Cultural & Public Days

 Observations & Rules

-• If Seollal or Chuseok overlaps a Sunday, the holiday extension to Monday is observed.
+• If Seollal or Chuseok overlaps a weekend, a substitute holiday is granted.

 Frequently Asked Questions (FAQs)

-Seollal is the Korean Lunar New Year, typically a multi-day holiday.
-Chuseok is the Korean harvest festival / thanksgiving, also a multi-day holiday.
+Seollal is the Korean Lunar New Year, while Chuseok is the traditional harvest festival and thanksgiving period.

-If a major national holiday falls on a Saturday or Sunday, a substitute holiday is often granted on the next weekday.
+If a major public holiday falls on a weekend, South Korea often grants a substitute holiday on the next weekday.

 Conclusion

-Public holidays in South Korea combine ancient traditions, national identity, and modern civic observances.
-From Seollal and Chuseok to liberation, foundation, and alphabet commemorations, these days mark cultural rhythms and national pride throughout the year.
+Public holidays in South Korea reflect a balance of ancient tradition, national identity, and modern civic life.
+From Seollal and Chuseok to independence, language, and memorial observances, these holidays define the country’s cultural rhythm throughout the year.

 Also Explore: Public Holidays in North Korea